debiki/talkyard-prod-one/docs/copy-backups-elsewhere.md

     # copy the output

-Append the public key to the last line in `authorized_keys` on the ED server:
+Append the public key to the last line in `authorized_keys` on the Talkyard server:

     # as user remotebackup: (!)
     nano ~/.ssh/authorized_keys